Ten Sing: Activities, goals and values

+Young people run their own programs where are adults are available for support and advice when needed.

+The goal of the program is to encourage young people to develop and execute a creative performance involving music, dance, drama, video and other forms of self expression.
+By working together in a safe environment young people can challenge each other, develop and grow.

-Ten Sing is open to everyone irrespective of gender, beliefs, abilities, talents, ethnic and social background.
+Ten Sing is open to everyone irrespective of gender, beliefs, abilities, talents, ethnic, and social background.
 It is not necessary to be a Christian to be a member of Ten Sing.
-Nevertheless, to secure the Christian context of Ten Sing it's important that at least one of the key leaders is a Christian.
+Due to the Christian focus and founding of Ten Sing, at least one of their key leaders is required to be a Christian.

 Origin

-Ten Sing originated from Norway in 1968.
-The name "Ten Sing" is a combination of the Norwegian suffix "-ten" (en. "-teen") and the English word "sing" - a kind of language mixing that was quite common in Norway at the time.
+Ten Sing was first founded and originated in Norway in 1968.
+The name "Ten Sing" is a combination of the Norwegian suffix "-ten" (meaning "-teen") and the English word "sing" - a kind of language mixing that was quite common in Norway at the time.

 The first Ten Sing group was started in Bergen by Kjell Grønner.
 It was inspired by Sing Out, which later became known as Up with People.
-The years that followed more groups were formed in Norway, and today there are over hundred groups all over Norway.
-The Norwegian YWCA-YMCA wanted to implement Ten Sing in other European countries, and the starting point was Germany in 1986.
-This was the start of Ten Sing Norwegen, now Ten Sing Norway.
-The name has no relation to Tenzing Norgay.
+In the years that followed, more groups were formed in Norway, and today there are over a hundred similar groups all over the country.
+The Norwegian YWCA-YMCA wanted to implement Ten Sing in other European countries, and the first of these international variants was Germany in 1986.
+This was the start of Ten Sing Norwegen, now known Ten Sing Norway.
+The name has no relation to Tenzing Norgay, part of the expedition that first successfully summitted Mount Everest.

 The first European Ten Sing Conference was held in 1987.